 Size & Appearance

 He is a giant-sized dog with lots of extra fluff on top.
 Female Leonbergers weigh between 90 and 140 pounds.
 And they measure between 25 and 29 inches tall, from paw to shoulder.
-Males are even larger!.
+Males are even larger.
 They weigh between 110 and 170 pounds and measure between 28 and 32 inches tall.
 Leonbergers are a dimorphic dog breed, meaning that males and females are very easy to tell apart.
-With males being substantially built and carrying a lion-like mane around their neck and chest.
+Males are substantially built and carry a lion-like mane around their neck and chest.
 Females do not have a mane and are unmistakably feminine in appearance.

 ‘Mommy, look, it’s a lion!’ is something that you’ll hear several times a week on your walkies.
 Because it’s true, he does have a lion-esque appearance, especially the males.
 He is proportionately built and balanced.
 He has a large rectangle-shaped head with medium-sized oval eyes.
-His lips are tight (which means less doggy drool, yay!)
-His ears are medium in size, triangular-shaped, and drop down.
+His lips are tight (which means less doggy drool) His ears are medium in size, triangular-shaped, and drop-down.

 When relaxed, his tail is relatively long and hangs down to or just past the hocks.
 When he is alert, it raises but never higher than his spine.
 His large paws are rounded, tight, and arched, often described as catlike.
 He has an even and free-flowing gait, making him look effortlessly powerful when in motion.